Skip to main content

 • the translation into the retraced risk score.

-The global landscape is the starting point to any risk analysis as you need to understand if certain risk factors are high in the country of your network partners.
+The global landscape is the starting point to any risk management as you need to understand if certain risk factors are high in the country of your network partners.

 How to navigate the global risk landscape?